netgrif/application-engine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report

-about: Create a report to help us improve
+About: Create a report to help us improve

-title: ''
+###Title: ''

-labels: ''
+Labels: ''

-assignees: ''
+Assignees: ''

 ---